 It holds up nicely to bold sauces, so we slathered it in our cowboy butter sauce, that's packed with spices, lemon, herbs, garlic & shallots.
 You may also love serving it with our delicious creamy mushroom sauce.

 Looking for more awesome beef recipes?
-Be sure to check out this air fryer ribeye, this steak and seafood skillet with creamy parmesan sauce, or this melt in your mouth roast beef, or this dutch oven pot roast.
+Be sure to check out this air fryer ribeye, this steak and seafood skillet with creamy parmesan sauce, this melt in your mouth roast beef, or this dutch oven pot roast.

 ❤️Why you'll love this